Skip to main content

 If you're battling persistent breakouts, comparing Seed vs Ritual for acne and skin health is a vital step toward healing your gut-skin axis.
 In my clinical nutrition practice, I frequently see clients who have exhausted every topical skincare product without success, entirely missing the internal root cause.

 The verdict?
-Seed DS-01 is the undisputed champion for skin health.
-Unlike Ritual, which strictly focuses on digestion, Seed includes a dedicated "Dermatological Health Blend" designed explicitly to promote clear skin and reduce systemic inflammation.
+I recommend Seed DS-01 for skin-focused clients.
+Unlike Ritual, which concentrates on digestive maintenance, Seed includes a dedicated "Dermatological Health Blend" with strains tested for skin clarity and reducing systemic inflammation via the gut-skin axis.

 Why Seed Wins for Clear, Glowing Skin

-The gut and skin are intrinsically connected.
-When your microbiome is out of balance, endotoxins leak into your bloodstream, triggering sebaceous glands to overproduce sebum and resulting in cystic acne.
-Seed DS-01 fights this with 4 specific dermatological strains (including Bifidobacterium longum BB536) that have been human-tested for skin clarity and elasticity.
+The gut and skin are intrinsically connected through what researchers call the gut-skin axis.
+When your microbiome is imbalanced, systemic inflammation can manifest as breakouts.
+Seed DS-01 addresses this with its Dermatological Health Blend—specific strains (including Bifidobacterium longum BB536) that have been studied for their effects on skin clarity and elasticity.

 • Dermatological Blend: 4 strains dedicated entirely to skin health.